aleonsalinas/command-center-zeroq/README.md

 ## Introduction

 Zero Q is looking for a Frontend Developer to include on their team.
-In that project, I show how is my coding developing this web prototype for Zero Q Frontend Challenge.
+In that project, I show how are my coding skills developing this web prototype for Zero Q Frontend Challenge.
 This is a very simple and reduced version of Zero Q real-time dashboard (https://zeroq.cl/command/).

 ## Mockup of how the prototype should look